 Omnichannel has also been called the next stage of evolution for multichannel.
 This description is apt because, like evolutionary successors, omnichannel coexists with multichannel.
 In a competition for resources (customers), the former outperforms the latter by setting a higher standard for customer expectations and adopting a better position to meet them.

 Does this mean multichannel cannot still succeed?
-No. Does it mean that omnichannel will gradually replace multichannel as a communications, operations, and inventory management strategy?
+No. Does it mean that omnichannel will gradually replace multichannel as a communications, operations, and inventory and order management strategy?
 Most likely.

 In this article, we’ll discuss this relatively new strategic approach toward one aspect of operations -- omnichannel marketing.
 What exactly is the difference between multichannel and omnichannel marketing?
 What are the goals of omnichannel marketing?
 In other words, what does a successful strategy look like?
 How do I build omnichannel marketing capability in my own business?
 Let’s begin.